dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     (dcmStorageVerificationInitialDelay)"
     "
+    .. _dcmUpdateLocationStatusOnRetrieve:

+    :ref:`Update Location Status on Retrieve <dcmUpdateLocationStatusOnRetrieve>`",boolean,"Indicates if the Status of the Location DB record shall be updated for objects failed to get fetched from storage on retrieve to MISSING_OBJECT or FAILED_TO_FETCH_OBJECT.
+Overwrites value specified on Device level.

+    (dcmUpdateLocationStatusOnRetrieve)"
+    "
     .. _hl7PSUSendingApplication:

     :ref:`HL7 Procedure Status Update Sending Application <hl7PSUSendingApplication>`",string,"Application|Facility name of Sending Application for HL7 Procedure Status Update.
 Overwrites value specified on Device level.